dsatyal1/git-first-task/README.md

 # git-first-task
 This is my repository.
-It contain basic git code.
+It contain basic git codes.